A wall with a tv bracket mounted on it

 When purchasing a TV bracket, it’s essential to consider the size and weight of your TV.
 Your TV bracket should be strong enough to support your TV’s weight, preventing it from falling and damaging your equipment or causing harm to people around.
 To get your TV’s weight, consult the manual or look at the specifications on the manufacturer’s website.

-See also How to Ceiling Mount Tv With Cable Box
+See also How to Remove a Toshiba Tv Mount

 Additionally, you should consider the size of your TV and how it aligns with the bracket.
 Your bracket should be able to accommodate your TV’s width and height.
 Ensure that you take accurate measurements of your TV and bracket before you start installing.